mlrun/mlrun/README.md

 * runtime - is a computation framework, we supports multiple `runtimes` such as local, kubernetes job, dask, nuclio, spark, mpijob (Horovod). runtimes may support parallelism and clustering (i.e. distribute the work among processes/containers).
-* runner - a `runtime` specific software package and attributes (e.g. image, command, args, environment, ..). runners can run one or many runs/tasks.
+* function - a `runtime` specific software package and attributes (e.g. image, command, args, environment, ..). function can run one or many runs/tasks.

 example: